 The Forest Service produces a weekly program in the KFSK studios – an educational program regarding the flora and fauna within the forest in which we live.
 The school district bus drivers come into the station and talk live about road conditions and safety tips for drivers, bicyclists, and pedestrians.
-The local hospital comes into the station to produce a program regarding health tips and lifestyle advice to lead to a healthier life.
+Local hospital professionals come into the station to produce a program regarding health tips and lifestyle advice to lead to a healthier life.
 WAVE, a local non-profit produces a series of programs to help encourage victims of domestic violence and other victims of abuse to seek help.
 The local tribal council produces radio modules to promote the risks of smoking and provide resources to seek help in quitting.
-The local fire department along with emergency medical services personnel produce a series of informational and educational programs regarding best practices and safety tips.
+The local fire department along with emergency medical services personnel produce informational and educational programs regarding best practices and safety tips.
 The local schools provide the daily lunch menu to be broadcast each morning before the school day.
 The local assisted living facility also provides the radio station with the evening meal menu and welcomes folks to dinner to join the residents in the dining room.
-From the daily birthday announcements to the occasional funeral notice from the Rotary Club, the Elks Lodge, the Moose Lodge, the Chamber of Commerce, and the many local churches and religious organizations – KFSK is a ons-stop shop of community information with the broadcast service and online service of the community calendar.
-In fact the KFSK Community Calendar online has become the default calendar for the local government, the local schools and the Chamber of Commerce.
-This is the definition of Community Radio and clearly show KFSK is a vital part of the community we serve.
+Starting in 2017 two new programs produced in collaboration with some area nonprofits were added to KFSK’s program service – namely Hooked on History with the local Clausen Museum and Frederick Soundings produced in collaboration with the Petersburg Marine Mammal Center – the museum and marine center are each nonproofits and the new radio programs are educational, entertaining and help to promote the mission these nonprofits.
+From the daily birthday announcements to the occasional funeral notice from the Rotary Club, the Elks Lodge, the Moose Lodge, the Chamber of Commerce, and the many local churches and religious organizations – KFSK is a one-stop shop of community information with the broadcast service and online service of the community calendar.
+The KFSK Community Calendar online has become the default calendar for the local government, the local schools and the Chamber of Commerce.
+This is the definition of Community Radio and clearly shows that KFSK is a vital part of the community we serve.

 The Alaska Public Radio Network is a vital link for news and information around the state and KFSK’s dues for the APRN programming service is an important part of our overall service to Alaskans.
 KFSK News personnel contribute on average 2-3 news stories weekly to this statewide news service, so not only does the dues payment allow us to receive programming it provides us with the avenue to share our local content with a statewide audience.
-The APRN dues are three percent of our annual total revenue and we could not afford those dues without the continued support of the CSG revenue.
+We could not afford the statewide network dues without the continued support of the CSG revenue.
 The station’s interconnect fees for the PRSS system is also paid with the CSG revenue.
 Ongoing expenses associated with four translator signals to remote areas are also covered in the budget by revenue from KFSK’s CPB funding.